Know These 6 Major Retail Optical Benchmarks

-What’s Average: Among ECP’s with private opticals, the average capture rate for eyeglasses is about 65 percent (64 percent for frames and 68 percent for lenses), according to VisionWatch.
+What’s Average: Among eye care practices with private opticals, the average capture rate for eyeglasses is about 65 percent (64 percent for frames and 68 percent for lenses), according to VisionWatch.

 What to Know: Even if your capture rate is about average, you still have opportunities to boost your revenue.
 If your practice grosses $750,000 annually and you have an average capture rate, for example, you “lose” $160,000 annually to other retail opticals.
-Ways to improve your optical’s capture include: provider and staff training, a systemized “hand off” between provider and optical staff, appealing optical displays that patients see from the waiting area, a frame inventory that attracts your patient population, strategic pricing, savvy promotions, and excellent customer service.
+Ways to improve your optical’s capture rate include:

 Benchmark #2: Multiple Pair Ratio

-Tip: For consistently accurate benchmarks, make sure everyone in your optical defines “second pair” the same way.
-Is it a second pair of glasses with prescription lenses or does your measurement also include non-prescription sunglasses?
+Tip: For consistently accurate optical benchmarks, make sure everyone in your optical defines “second pair” the same way.
+Is it a second pair of glasses with prescription lenses only?
+Or does your measurement also include non-prescription sunglasses?

-What’s Average: The majority of people use only one pair of prescription glasses regularly, but 30 percent use two pairs regular and 6 percent use 3 pairs regularly, according to VisionWatch data.
-The older the client, the more likely he is to own multiple pairs.
+What’s Average: The majority of people use only one pair of prescription glasses regularly, but 30 percent use two pairs regularly and six percent use three pairs regularly, according to VisionWatch data.
+The older the client, the more likely he or she is to own multiple pairs.
 Men are slightly more likely to own multiple pairs than women.

 What to Know: To boost your multiple pair ratio, make sure you train your opticians on products and sales techniques.
 Asking patients about needs such as hobbies and computer use not only is good customer service, but can also be a launching pad for a second pair discussion.